 At that stage it does not seem feasible to identify which SIP mechanism is responsible for the observed enhancement of ice concentration.
 Observation of heavily rimed particles suggests that the rime-splintering mechanisms might be active.
-Unfortunately, early experimental studies of rime-splintering were mainly focused on relatively high temperatures (e.g., Aufdermaur and Johnson, 1972; Hallett and Mossop, 1974; Mossop, 1976; Heymsfield and Mossop, 1984; Saunders and Hosseini, 2001) and there were no published results on efficiency of rime-splintering at temperatures lower that -18C (Latham and Mason, 1961).
-Droplet breakup during freezing is another plausible SIP mechanism to explain the observations (Lauber et al., 2018; Keinert et al., 2020; Staroselsky et al., 2021).
+Unfortunately, early experimental studies of rime-splintering were mainly focused on relatively high temperatures (e.g. Aufdermaur and Johnson, 1972; Hallett and Mossop, 1974; Mossop, 1976; Heymsfield and Mossop, 1984; Saunders and Hosseini, 2001) and there were no published results on efficiency of rime-splintering at temperatures lower that -18C (Latham and Mason, 1961).
+Droplet breakup during freezing is another plausible SIP mechanism to explain the observations (Lauber et al., 2018; Keinert et al., 2020).
 It is worth mentioning that the droplet breakup during freezing and rime-splintering is supported by the presence of liquid phase in this layer.
 Absence of supercooled liquid in segments 2 and 3 may be explained by glaciation of the mixed-phase environment.
-Developed shapes of rimed ice particles (Fig.2) with a large number of seemingly fragile branches suggests the ice-ice collisional breakup mechanism is another plausible candidate for explaining the enhanced concentration of ice (Vardiman, 1978; Takahashi et al. 1995).
-Shattering of fragile ice branches resulting from a thermal shock during freezing (e.g., King and Fletcher, 1976) and ice nucleation in high-supersaturated wakes behind riming ice particles (e.g. Gagin, 1972; Prabhakaran et al., 2020) also cannot be ruled out.
+Developed shapes of rimed ice particles (Fig. 2) with a large number of seemingly fragile branches suggests the ice-ice collisional breakup mechanism is another plausible candidate for explaining the enhanced concentration of ice (Vardiman, 1978; Takahashi et al. 1995).
+Shattering of fragile ice branches resulting from a thermal shock during freezing (e.g. King and Fletcher, 1976) and ice nucleation in high-supersaturated wakes behind riming ice particles (e.g. Gagin, 1972; Prabhakaran et al., 2020) also cannot be ruled out.
 However, fragmentation during ice sublimation (Oraltay and Hallet, 1989, Bacon et al., 1998) appears to be the least plausible mechanism, since no undersaturated environment was observed in the studied cloud layer (Fig.1g).

 As follows from the above, no clear preferences could be granted to any of the five potential SIP mechanisms.
 However, in absence of credible experimental data on efficiency and environmental conditions required for each SIP mechanism, the above discussion on the feasibility of SIP mechanism bears a speculative character.
-It is worth mentioning that an unknown mechanism responsible for the observed enhanced concentration of ice also cannot be ruled out.